rehierl/node-tree-outliner/3-2-implementation/readme.md

-This chapter is intended to clarify implementation specific aspects.
+This content is intended to clarify implementation specific aspects.